ARCCSS-extremes/climpact2/README.md

   Common problems
   ---------------

-     - Running the GUI on MacOS.
+* Running the GUI on MacOS.
 Users may need to install XQuartz, ensure to restart your computer after installing. https://www.xquartz.org/

-     - Running the GUI on Linux.
+* Running the GUI on Linux.
 If an error occurs citing "BWidget" then it is likely that your operating system needs the "BWidget" package installed (this comes pre-installed on some operating systems but not on all).
 This can be done through your operating system's package manager.

-     - Running the GUI on Linux.
+* Running the GUI on Linux.
 When trying to install packages R fails with "/bin/bash: g++: command not found"
 You need to install g++ onto your operating system via your package manager.
 In most Linux operating systems a command such as "sudo apt-get install g++" at the command line (i.e. not inside R) will suffice.
 Once installed, run ClimPACT2 again.

-     - If you experience trouble installing R packages in Windows, try to disable your antivirus software temporarily.
+* If you experience trouble installing R packages in Windows, try to disable your antivirus software temporarily.

-     - For interpolated data remove coordinates attribute from the variables via ncatted -O -a coordinates,,d,,<your_file>.nc
+* For interpolated data remove coordinates attribute from the variables via ncatted -O -a coordinates,,d,,<your_file>.nc

-     - To run the batch script in Windows see [this post](https://github.com/ARCCSS-extremes/climpact2/issues/56) 2
+* Guidance on batch script in Windows see this post: https://github.com/ARCCSS-extremes/climpact2/issues/56

 	<a href="https://github.com/ARCCSS-extremes/climpact2/issues/56">test</a>